tamayodb/tamayodb/README.md

 # Hi 👋, I'm Danyssa Tamayo
 A designer-developer passionate about creating meaningful experiences through tech, design, and storytelling.

+👨‍💻 A Bit About Me
-** 🎓 I'm currently a student diving deep into web technologies, and machine learning.
+- 🎓 I'm currently a student diving deep into web technologies and machine learning
-** 📷 Outside of code, you’ll find me on a photowalk with my film camera
+- 📷 Outside of code, you’ll find me on a photowalk with my film camera

 ## 🧠 What I Enjoy